yoctoproject/poky/documentation/profile-manual/usage.rst

 tracepoint describes the event in memory, which is used by the various tracing tools that now make use of these tracepoint to parse the event and make sense of it, along with a ``print fmt`` field that allows tools like ftrace to display the event as text.
-Here's what the format of the ``kmalloc`` event looks like::
+The format of the ``kmalloc`` event looks like::

    root@sugarbay:/sys/kernel/debug/tracing/events/kmem/kmalloc# cat format